gar1t/2016-05-12-ceug/slides.md

 ## gen_server

 - Fancy interface for a process
-- Does important things on behalf of a client and server
+- Provides important functionality for clients and servers
 - Always use unless you know why you shouldn't
-- Example of an Erlang behavior (module export contract)
+- Prime example of an Erlang *behavior* (module export contract)

 ---